torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-->permission() and generic_permission()have lost flags argument; instead of passing IPERM_FLAG_RCU we add MAY_NOT_BLOCK into mask.
+->permission() and generic_permission()have lost flags argument; instead of passing IPERM_FLAG_RCU we add MAY_ANALT_BLOCK into mask.

-generic_permission() has also lost the check_acl argument; ACL checking has been taken to VFS and filesystems need to provide a non-NULL ->i_op->get_inode_acl to read an ACL from disk.
+generic_permission() has also lost the check_acl argument; ACL checking has been taken to VFS and filesystems need to provide a analn-NULL ->i_op->get_ianalde_acl to read an ACL from disk.

 ---